-Over the past 30 years the Emprise anemometer design has evolved into a precise and rugged instrument used by automotive manufacturers and race teams over the world.
-The design has proven ideally suited for a variety of air flow measurement applications including vehicle and building ventilation (HVAC) ducts, cabin airflow, engine compartment airflow, intake and exhaust manifolds, brake cooling ducts, wind tunnels and under vehicle airflow.
+Over the past 30 years the Emprise anemometer has evolved into a precise and rugged instrument used in the automotive and aerospace industries as well as race teams over the world.
+The design has proven ideally suited for a variety of air flow measurement applications including radiators, condensers, intercoolers and other heat exchangers, vehicle and building ventilation (HVAC) ducts, cabin airflow, engine compartment airflow, intake manifolds, brake cooling ducts, wind tunnels and under vehicle airflow.
 Whenever an accurate and wide-ranging flow measurement is required, Emprise turbine anemometers will provide years of reliable service.

 Advantages of Emprise Anemometers

 Turbine anemometers measure the average velocity over the area swept by the turbine.
 This yields better overall accuracy when compared to pinpoint measurements made with “hot wire” thermal type anemometers or differential pressure “pitot” probes.

 Emprise anemometers include circuitry to detect reverse turbine rotation indicating reverse airflow.

 Emprise anemometers can withstand the harsh conditions of race car testing and provide high levels of precision over a wide range of measurement.